Mass surveillance in China: Public security cameras

 As of 2014, Hong Kong is home to some 50,000 security cameras, with some 20,000 operated by the Housing Authority of Hong Kong, according to reports by South China Morning Post.
 In January 2024, the Hong Kong Free Press reported that the city planned to install 2,000 more cameras, with officials citing that current numbers were "relatively small".
 Security Bureau officials claimed that the government did not maintain statistics on the cumulative number of security cameras throughout the city utilized by different departments.
 Chief Executive of Hong Kong John Lee also did not respond to whether cameras utilized facial recognition technology; stating: "disclosing detailed information of the systems may reveal to criminals relevant government departments’ security arrangements, as well as the capabilities and investigatory techniques of law enforcement agencies."

 In February 2024, South China Morning Post reported that Raymond Siu, Commissioner of the Hong Kong Police supported plans to install a further 2,000 surveillance cameras throughout the city in densely populated and "high crime" areas to ensure resident safety.
 Amidst privacy concerns, Siu defended the plans, stating such measures were "common sense" and that other jurisdictions such as Singapore and the UK had already employed such technologies, again adding that the police force would not rule out the possibility of using facial recognition in the surveillance system in the future.

 Smart Lamposts

 Since 2019 city administration officials also began installing "smart lampposts" with CCTV technology to monitor traffic flow and congestion.

 Installation of Cameras in Classrooms

 In March 2020, pro-Beijing legislators of the Hong Kong Legislative Council suggested that cameras be installed in classrooms in order to monitor the contents of lectures being delivered to students in addition to monitoring the teachers themselves.

+SmartView

+The SmartView project launched in April 2024, and is still expanding.